aws-samples/amazon-aurora-labs-for-mysql/docs/win/ams-srvless-data-api/index.md

 <span class="image">![IAM Policy Success](1-iam-policy-success.png?raw=true)</span>

-Back on the browser tab for creating the role, click the refresh icon in the top right of the policy list, then use the filter input field to search for the name of the policy you have just created (e.g. `LabstackFunctionPolicy`).
+Back on the browser tab for creating the role, click the refresh icon in the top right of the policy list, then use the filter input field to search for the name of the policy you have just created.
 Select that policy, and click **Next: tags**.

 <span class="image">![IAM Policy Selector](1-iam-policies-selected.png?raw=true)</span>

 Skip the **Add tags** section, and click **Next: Review**.
-Then assign the role the name `LabstackFunctionRole`, and click **Create role**.
+Then assign the role the name `auroralab-serverless-role`, and click **Create role**.

 <span class="image">![IAM Review Role](1-iam-role-review.png?raw=true)</span>